 Meizu’s PRO 5 features the same Exynos 7420 system chip that powers the Samsung Galaxy S6 and the Galaxy Note 5.
 That, combined with its large 5.7- inch screen made it their most advanced, and expensive, offering of 2015.
-An added advantage of the PRO 5 over the Galaxy Note 5 is that the battery is user changeable.
+An added advantage of the PRO 5 over the Galaxy Note 5 is that the battery is user-changeable.
 Since Meizu launched their Android smartphone line in India this year, we may well see them on next year’s top ten list.

 ZTE is one of the few Chinese companies competing in the U.S. market.
 Reportedly, their goal is to achieve the number three spot.
 Two of their most popular models worldwide are the ZTE Grand X Max+, a phablet affordably priced at about $200, and the ZTE Star 2.
-The Star 2 features one of the best integrated voice assistants anywhere.
+Star 2 features one of the best-integrated voice assistants anywhere.
 You can use to make calls, use apps, and control the camera without having to hit a single button.

 Google’s Android platform now has 81% of the market share, a small increase from the 78% it enjoyed last year, but a substantial increase from the 65% it held in 2013.
-Apple, which holds only a 16.1 market share, increased only .1% from the 16% it held in 2014, a decrease from the 20% they achieved in 2013.
+Apple, which holds only a 16.1 market share, increased only .1% from the 16% it held in 2014, a decrease from the 20% it achieved in 2013.

 One of the reasons for that decrease may be the rising prices of Apple products, while Asian manufacturers continue to produce products of similar quality that are much more affordable.
 Innovation and affordability will determine which companies will make the cut for next year’s top ten list.
-Meanwhile, consumers will benefit from their competition to reach the top, enjoying higher quality and more features– at lower prices.
+Meanwhile, consumers will benefit from their competition to reach the top, enjoying the higher quality and more features– at lower prices.